 Wrong.
 This is quick way to blow your marketing budget without generating any worthwhile results.
 Instead, by considering those high commercial intent keywords, you may be targeting a much smaller audience, but they’ll be qualified and ready to buy.

 Not convinced?
 Thanks to Google AdWords it couldn’t be easier to target higher intent keywords.
 There’s heaps of options, few more impressive than ‘Shopping Ads’ which is very lucrative for transactional searches.
-This from of PPC is guaranteed to be more cost-effective due to the conversion rates and could reduce waste significantly.
+This form of PPC is guaranteed to be more cost-effective due to the conversion rates and could reduce waste significantly.
 That said, you’ll want to consider search intent signal before your next campaign.
 It’s fairly straightforward and the results are likely to impress.